cfengine/documentation/reference/components.markdown

 The `bundlesequence` is like a genetic makeup of a machine.
 The bundles act like characteristics of the systems.
-If you want different systems to have different bundlesequences, distinguish them with classes
+If you want different systems to have different `bundlesequences`, distinguish them with classes

 **Example**: